-There are different types of paywalls available:
+There are different types of paywalls available for you:

 Metered paywall or Soft paywall:

 Soft paywall allows visitors to view a certain number of pages/articles before asking them to subscribe.
 Some of the top publishers like Wired have been using metered paywall for years.
 Here’s an example of the metered paywall on The Atlantic website:

 This allows publishers to put their entire content behind the paywall and a user can only read the headline, not the page’s content.
 Hard paywalls are quite risky as there are no free articles for users to read.
-Yet, some of the top publishers including the Financial Times, Washington Post, and the New York Times have been generating revenue with hard paywalls.
+Yet, some of the top publishers including the Financial Times, Wall Street Journal, Washington Post, and the New York Times have been generating revenue with hard paywalls.

 So, if you think digital subscriptions is the right fit for you, here are some of the paywall providers that can help you get started:

 - Leaky Paywall,